frostoven/BSC5P-JSON/README.md

 * `catalogToJson.js` - Converts the original BSC5P catalog (stored in
   `original_bsc5p/catalog`) to JSON format.
 * `cacheBsc5pSimbadStarData.js` - Downloads cross-referenced information from
-  the simbad.u-strasbg.fr astronomical database (I'm very thankful to the owners for providing this service, my side-projects would be virtually impossible feats without it).
+  the simbad.u-strasbg.fr astronomical database.
+Note that it's provided only for the sake of completion, and you do not need to run this script as this repo contains all downloaded files already.
+(As an aside, I'm very thankful to the owners for providing this service, my side-projects would be virtually impossible feats without it).
 * `enrichStarData.js` - Parses the cached Simbad pages, reads `bsc5p_min.json`,
   extends the latter with the processed info, and then saves the changes as two